Oh hey, I transferred my blog to a fancier platform. This article is from April 2019.

 If you can have one good conversation in a day, you can create one piece of work in a day worth sharing with others.
 Everything starts with a seed.
 Start with the first thing you see, hear, or know.
 Start with what little you know needs to land on the page.
 There’s always more there than you think!

 Fear of the blank page lies.
 There is plenty to make, and no need to see every detail before you begin.
 The mind can only hold so much.
 Intricate works have to unfold in physical space.
 Creation is infinitely flexible.
 You can always change it later.

 You can fuck up.
 You get as many do-overs as you like.

+Got any notes, tips, or variations you want to share?
+Add a note, share some advice, or ask a question in the comments!
 Crave more quality creative tips?
-Sign up for my newsletter to receive exclusive shop talk, process shots, art tips, and creative exercises on the regular.
+Sign up for my newsletter to receive exclusive shop talk, process shots, art tips, and creative exercises.